Golf Cart Accidents

 With around 1,250 courses, Florida has more golf courses than any other state.
 Florida’s extensive courses are world-renowned for their beautiful landscaping, accessibility, and appeal to residents and tourists alike.
 Unfortunately, traversing the vast acreage that makes up a golf course can be dangerous for those traveling by golf cart.
 And golfers are not the only people at risk, as many retirement community residents, college campus maintenance workers, and airport passengers use this form of conveyance on a regular basis.
 Because golf carts do not have safety features, such as signal lights, mirrors, windshield wipers, airbags, and sometimes even seat belts, passengers are susceptible to sustaining serious injuries if involved in accidents.
-If you or a loved one was injured when your golf cart overturned or crashed, it is important to contact an experienced golf cart accident lawyer who can help you obtain the compensation you deserve.
+If you or a loved one was injured when your golf cart overturned or crashed, it is important to contact an experienced lawyer who can help you obtain the compensation you deserve.

 Common Golf Cart Accident Causes